 Thermal Transport Processes

-The Thermal Transport Processes (TTP) program supports engineering research aimed at gaining a basic understanding of the thermal transport phenomena at nano/micro and macro scales.
-Core application areas of interest include:
+The Thermal Transport Processes (TTP) program supports engineering research aimed at gaining a basic understanding of the thermal transport phenomena and processes that are driven by thermal gradients, and manipulation of these processes to achieve engineering goals.
+Of specific interest is research that explores active and passive control of the dynamics of thermal processes, and simulations and experiments that bridge and model information across multiple scales.
+Application areas of interest include:

 - Cooling and heating of components, devices and equipment.

-- Thermal processes in energy conversion & storage, power generation, and propulsion.
+- Thermal transport processes in energy conversion & storage, power generation, physiologic systems, and propulsion.

 The duration of unsolicited awards is generally one to three years.
-The typical award size is around $100,000 per year.
-Proposals requesting a substantially higher amount than this, without prior consultation and approval from the Program Director, will be returned without review.
+The typical award size is approximately $100,000 per year.
+Proposals requesting a substantially higher amount than this, without prior consultation and approval from the Program Director, may be returned without review.

 INFORMATION COMMON TO MOST CBET PROGRAMS